VPC Through the Years

 Vienna Presbyterian Church (VPC) was organized in 1871, with nine original members.
 The first building, now the “Chapel,” was dedicated in 1874.
 For the next 65 years VPC remained a tiny village church, usually with fewer than a hundred members, and sharing a pastor with another church.
 World War II and the post-war years brought boom and growth for Vienna as well as for the entire Washington, DC, area.
 By 1976, the membership had grown to 1,351.
 VPC was transformed from a village church to a thriving suburban congregation.

-Today VPC has a senior pastor and three associate pastors; more than 2,600 members; a wide range of study, fellowship, service and support opportunities; a deeply involved congregation, and an extensive local, national, and international missions outreach.
+Today VPC, led by Reverend Dr. Hope Lee has more than 2,600 members; a wide range of study, fellowship, service and support opportunities; a deeply involved congregation, and an extensive local, national, and international missions outreach.
 It has become the largest Presbyterian church in the Washington, DC, area and in the Commonwealth of Virginia — and a church of great spiritual vitality.